Auchinloch: History

 The etymology of the name is 'Field of the loch' (achadh an locha).
 Several old documents show Auchinloch with various spellings including maps by Timothy Pont, Charles Ross, and William Roy.
 There is some evidence that the religious revivals of the 18th century touched the village.
 The housing used to consist mainly of two parallel rows of single-storied weavers' cottages.
 One gazetteer, Samuel Lewis, describes coal being hardly worth digging with some limestone quarrying with a works established at Garnkirk.
 He quotes 138 inhabitants.
-Around the year 1860 there were 126 inhabitants.
+Around 1860, there were 126 inhabitants.
 There was also a convalescent home at Auchinloch; in 1864 it had 64 places for residents.
-Industrialisation came in the 1880s, with the opening of the Lumloch colliery, and then in the 1920s Wester Auchengeich Colliery near Moodiesburn.
-The latter closed in 1968.
+Industrialisation came in the 1880s, with the opening of the Lumloch colliery, and then in the 1920s Wester Auchengeich near to the older Lumloch Colliery and Auchengeich Colliery near Moodiesburn.
+Wester Auchengeich closed in 1968.

 Outside modern Auchinloch near Auchinleck Farm is the Wallace Well, sited almost exactly on the boundary between Glasgow and North Lanarkshire.
 This used to be called Auchinloch Well, was common to all farmers, and is mentioned in the New Statistical Account.

-The Village
+The village

 The newer western part of the village (sometimes known as 'Wester Auchinloch', while the older part at Stepps Road is prefixed with 'Easter') includes Auchinloch Primary School.
 The present building dates to the 1930s, whilst the original 19th century building still remains to the east and now serves as the village hall/community centre.
 Auchinloch Community Centre lies at the top of the village near the local pub, the Golden Pheasant, which is located on Stepps Road.
 The pub has been bought over by a new owner and following extensive refurbishment is now a thriving hub for food and drinks.
 A grocery shop is located in the village where in December 1999 the local shopkeeper was murdered.
 There is also a Bowling Green in the village and Cardyke Farm Shelter, a branch of the Cats Protection Society, a short distance to the west.
 The village is in the catchment area for Lenzie Academy.

-Notable residents

-Patrick Baird, merchant.
-Left an endowment to build the school and to pay a probationer to preach a sermon each Christmas Day.